JANERUBBISHTOEAT/B09A1/readme.md

 - An overview of the functions (including documentation):
   - See [Function Documentation](#function-documentation) for more details.
 - How to run (use) your program:
-  - See [Major Changes](#major-changes-from-the-original-assignment) for more details.
+  - See [Major Changes](#major-changes) for more details.
 It is basically the same as the original assignment other than the changes listed below.
+  - This program is highly tolerant to invalid arguments. **When you input an invalid argument to test the program, scroll up to see the error message.** The program will ignore the invalid argument and continue.
+  - If the printed output is too long, it may cause the terminal to scroll and make a mess with the ESC sequence.
+In this case, you can try increasing the terminal size or decrease the number of samples.
+  - See the reduced argument keys below (also available in the [Major Changes](#major-changes) section):
+    - `--system` is equivalent to `--sys`
+    - `--user` is equivalent to `--u`
+    - `--graphics` is equivalent to `--g`
+    - `--sequential` is equivalent to `--seq`

 ---

 ### Major Changes

 - Argument Handling
-  - Now `--tdelay` can be set to any floating point number greater than 0.1, rather than only integers.
+  - ~~Now `--tdelay` can be set to any floating point number greater than 0.1, rather than only integers.
 The default value is 1.0.
-(For implementation details, see [Function Documentation](#function-documentation))
+(For implementation details, see [Function Documentation](#function-documentation))~~ (This is no longer supported since `usleep()` is not supported in c99)
   - Now the program can handle arguments in any order.
     For example:
     `./xxx --system --user --graphics --sequential --samples=10 --tdelay=1` is equivalent to:
-    `./xxx --sequential --graphics --user --system --tdelay=1 --samples=10`.
+    `./xxx --sequential --graphics --system --user --tdelay=1 --samples=10`.
   - Now the program can handle multiple arguments of the same type.
     For example:
     `./xxx --system --user --system --user --system --user` is equivalent to:
     `./xxx --system --user`

+    > *A few things to note:*
+    > *The `--system` and `--user` arguments **are mutually exclusive**.
+If both are present, the program will follow the last (rightmost in CLA) argument of the same type and ignore the rest.*

     Another example:
     `./xxx 10 1 --samples=5 --tdelay=2`
     is equivalent to:
     `./xxx --samples=5 --tdelay=2`
-    and will finally be set to `samples:10 tdelay:1`.
+    and will finally be set to `samples:5 tdelay:2`.

     > *There are mainly two reasons for this change:*
     >